alexyang1818/bootcamp_challenge1/Written_Report_Template.md

 ## Overview of Project

-### To inform Louise on how campaign outcomes can differ in correlation with campaign factors, this project investigated campaign outcomes in relation to their launch dates and their funding goals.
+### To inform Louise on how campaign outcomes can differ in correlation with campaign factors, this project investigated the outcomes in relation to their launch dates and their funding goals.
 To tailor the investigation according to Louise's campaign category, launch dates were investigated for only the "theater" category and funding goals were investigated for only the "plays" subcategory.
 <br>

 ## Analysis and Challenges